yuvalm3/ATP-Project/README.md

-**This repo contains plast part of Football & Java project via src folder, and .Jar to run parts A+B via library folder**
+**This repo contains the last part of Football & Java project via src folder, and .Jar to run parts A+B via library folder**

 Overview